arishokri/linux-utilities/README.md

 1. You may find additional functionalities in the `.bashrc` file.
 You can add them to your own `~/.bashrc`.
 2. Run source .bashrc or open a new terminal to make the changes effective.

+## Time zone override in dual boot with Windows
+This resolves the issue with Windows-Linux dual boot where there will be a time zone discrepancy between Windows and Linux everytime you boot from one OS vs. the other.

+Windows by default stores time zones in RTC (motherboard's Real-Time Clock) in local time whereas Linux stores them in UTC.
+You can change the settings of either operating system to make their behavior similar.
+But the process in Windows is more complicated and potentially causes operating issues so the best course of action is to change this setting in Linux.

+Here are the instructions to store RTC time in local time zone on Linux.

+1. To check the default settings use `timedatectl` command and check for `RTC in local TZ = no` which should be the default value.
+2. To set the behavior to local time zone use `timedatectl set-local-rtc 1 --adjust-system-clock` and to revert it use `timedatectl set-local-rtc 0 --adjust-system-clock`.

 ## SSH agent service
 The following sets up a service to initialize your ssh agents and add the keys at startup.
 1. Copy the `ssh-agent.service` file to `~/.config/systemd/user`.
 If the directory does not exist, create it.